top of page

 About

-Rose is a Senior Editor with ELLE Magazine producing high-impact investigative features and multimedia concepts focused on contemporary international issues, like immigration, women’s rights, and pay equity.
-She profiles politicians, athletes, celebrities, and change-makers for the legacy women’s brand that reaches 22 million people a month.
+Before that, she was at ELLE Magazine producing high-impact investigative features and multimedia concepts focused on contemporary international issues, like immigration, women’s rights, and pay equity.

 Her work has appeared in PEOPLE, Sports Illustrated, Greatist, San Antonio Current, and The Italian Journal.
 As a full-time Writer-Reporter for PEOPLE, Rose traveled the nation writing about the Zika outbreak from Florida, investigating the artist Prince's death, and covering the Pulse nightclub shooting in Orlando.
 Her reporting earned a Time Inc. Luce Award.

-She is an accomplished and compassionate storyteller, who excels in obtaining exclusive interviews and unearthing compelling celebrity, crime, and human interest stories.
 Some of her recent interviews include Vice President Kamala Harris, Dr. Jane Goodall, Simone Biles, Addison Rae, Greta Thunberg, Chelsea Clinton, Sandra Lindsay (first person in the U.S. to receive a COVID vaccine), #MeToo founder Tarana Burke, Bill Gates, Serena Williams, Gloria Steinem, Michael Phelps, and Usain Bolt.

 resumé